gavinln/scikit-vm/doc/data_science_flash_cards.md

 15. What is Random Forest?
 How does it work?

 Random forest is a versatile machine learning method capable of performing both regression and classification tasks.
-It is also used for dimentionality reduction, treats missing values, outlier values.
+It is also used for dimensionality reduction, treats missing values, outlier values.
 It is a type of ensemble learning method, where a group of weak models combine to form a powerful model.

 In Random Forest, we grow multiple trees as opposed to a single tree.
 To classify a new object based on attributes, each tree gives a classification.
 The forest chooses the classification having the most votes(Over all the trees in the forest) and in case of regression, it takes the average of outputs by different trees.